jhlywa/chess.js/README.md

-chess.js is a Javascript chess library that is used for chess move generation/validation, piece placement/movement, and check/checkmate/stalemate detection - basically everything but the AI (don't worry, it's coming soon!).
+chess.js is a Javascript chess library that is used for chess move generation/validation, piece placement/movement, and check/checkmate/stalemate detection - basically everything but the AI (don't worry, it's coming soon).

 Using chess.js in a browser is straight-forward: